scious/documentation/docs/scious-search/latest.md

 :::tip

 API keys are transferrable.
-If you want to use Scious Search in another app, then update `Bubble app URL` accordingly > tap `Replace key` to generate a new API key, and finally add that new `Search Admin Key` and the `Search App ID` to the plugin configuration page in your new Bubble app.
+If you want to use Scious Search in another app, then update `Bubble app URL` accordingly > tap `Replace key` to generate a new API key, and finally add that new `Search Admin Key` and the `Search App ID` to the plugin configuration page in your app.

 :::